mgoldsmith1/Loyola-Virtual-Exchange/README.md

 Minimum Price Fluctuation:	Outrights: .00025 USD per MRF increments ($0.01 USD).

 In other words:
-A 1 lot (or 1 quantity) Loyola micro-Rambler Futures Contract = 0.01 cents up or down.
+A 1 lot (or 1 quantity) Loyola micro-Rambler Futures Contract = 0.01 cent up or down.

 For example: